What to do at a Road Traffic Accident

 • The accident has caused damage to a vehicle, other than your own, or to someone's property.

-• An animal has been killed or injured.
+An animal has been killed or injured.
 This does not apply to animals and pets being carried in your own vehicle or trailer.

 Should the collision be a minor incident you should be in a position to exchange details with other parties involved in the collision.
-You will need to give your full name and address, the vehicle's registration number and the full name of the vehicle's owner should the car not be registered in your name.
+You will need to give your full name and address, the vehicle’s registration number, and the full name of the vehicle’s owner should the car not be registered in your name.

 Injuries at the accident scene

-For road traffic accidents that result in injuries to other people you may be required to produce evidence of your car insurance certificate to the police and to other parties at the crash scene.
+For road traffic accidents that result in injuries to other people, you may be required to produce evidence of your car insurance certificate to the police and to other parties at the crash scene.
 If you do not have your insurance certificate with you, you will be asked to present it at a nominated police station within seven days.
-Failure to show a valid certificate is a driving offence and could result in a fine and/or driving disqualification for you.
+Failure to show a valid certificate is a driving offense and could result in a fine and/or driving disqualification for you.